darktable-org/rawspeed/README.md

 ##Submitting Requests and Patches

-Please go to the Rawstudio Bugzilla and submit your requests there.
+Please go to the [github page](https://github.com/klauspost/rawspeed) and submit your (pull) requests and issues there.